zenflow/http-server-group/README.md

 Bear in mind that serious projects can often benefit from *starting out* small, and splitting out into separate services only as needed.

-If you are unable to *actually* build everything into a single http server program (by calling the server code from your own code) for whatever reason (maybe the composed server is written in a different language than the rest of the project, maybe it's source code is not available, maybe something else) then you can use http-server-group to do it virtually.
+If you are unable build everything into a single http server program running as a single process type (by calling the server code from your own code) for whatever reason (maybe the constituent server is written in a different language than the rest of the project, maybe its source code is not available, maybe something else) then you can use composite-http-server to build everything into a single http server program running multiple process types internally.

-**Alternate explanation** This package is intended to provide a painless and (provided your image already requires nodejs) lightweight way to [run multiple services in a Docker container](https://docs.docker.com/config/containers/multi-service_container/).

 ## Roadmap

-- main export `start` -> `startHttpServerGroup`
-- publish
 - use `npm-run-path` package
 - verify configured ports are available in "pre-flight check", & exit early/immediately if they are not
 - export a port finder utility (to be used with `start`)